MYSTERY RADIO GEAR

 This took less than an hour after I put the photos up, to be identified.

 This one still has crystals on a 153 MHz frequency.
-Presumably the frequency range is about 150-163 MHz.
-There is a dual micro-switch inside which can be manually closed for some purpose, labeled "repeat," although with only one antenna connector I am not sure what was intended.
+The frequency range is about 150-163 MHz.
+There is a dual micro-switch inside which can be manually closed, labeled "repeat," which would allow two of these radios to be connected together as a repeater.
 As can be seen from the photos, this set is basically the OPS/FM-1 hand-held radio's circuit board placed inside a larger cabinet with speaker, metering, RF PA for the transmitter and some other options.
 There is a metering test-set socket behind the door along with some adjustment access holes and additional test points.
 This one only has provisions for one channel although the crystal sockets and circuitry are already in place on the board for a second channel, and all that would be necessary would be to add the switch.
 There were many options for this set, such as an add-on RF power amplifier, power supplies, repeater kits, larger base station antennas and so forth.
+It would be interesting to learn how many of these actually made their way to Vietnam and were put to use, if any did.

 THE STRANGE CASE OF THE DAX RECEIVER